benjymous/annotations/sandman/sandman.43.md

   Clement of Alexandria attributed an anti-Jewish tract to him that was actually written much later.
 Barnabas is from Hebrew "son of exhortation".

+- #### Panel 5

+  > [audible] There is no mention of his breed in the original comic, but the Audible version describes him as a _Labrador - Border Collie cross_.

 ### Page 19

 > [marginThumb] ![page 19](thumbnails/sandman.43/page19.jpg)